fdev31/weye/doc/source/index.rst

 .. warning:: This project is WIP

-    The documentation can be synchronized from reality, sometimes.
+    The documentation can be synchronized with reality, sometimes.

 Description
 ###########